LoyolaChicagoBooks/introcs-csharp/rst/hgteamwork.rst

 same project, it is important to think about how you can organize your work so each person on the team can get something done.
-As we've been learning throughout the semester, the C# language gives us a way to organize our code using projects (with MonoDevelop).
+As we've been learning throughout the semester, the C# language gives us a way to organize our code using projects (with Xamarin Studio).
 Within a project we can organize it as a collection of files, each of which maintains part of the solution to a problem.
 These parts are typically organized using classes within a namespace and methods.